 - The beekeeper is poking around the hive too much — Bees can become very territorial animals.
 While many beekeepers feel like they have built a relationship with their hives, they should never forget that bees will turn on them if they cause too much disruption too often.
 After all, most humans would not like it if someone showed up at their homes unannounced night after night, even if that person was one of their oldest friends.

-Now that we have explored some reasons why bees become aggressive, it is time to look over some tips and tricks to calm an aggressive hive.
+Now that we have explored some reasons why bees become aggressive, it is time to look over how to deal with aggressive honey bees.

 Bees have evolved to recognize their predators as predominately dark-colored animals, like bears and skunks.
 By wearing white, you are signaling to the bees that you are not a predator.
 Hopefully, this will discourage them from displaying aggressive behavior toward you.